Mel West: Professional career

-West was selected by the St. Louis Cardinals in the 15th round of the 1961 NFL Draft and by the Boston Patriots in the 11th round of the 1961 AFL Draft and opted to sign with the Patriots.
+West was selected by the St. Louis Cardinals in the 15th round of the 1961 NFL draft and by the Boston Patriots in the 11th round of the 1961 AFL draft and opted to sign with the Patriots.
 After four games with the Patriots, West was released and was signed by the New York Titans.
 West scored two touchdowns in the Titans' season finale against the Dallas Texans.
 He finished the season with 72 carries for 322 yards and three touchdowns, 13 receptions for 146 yards and 13 kickoffs returned for 306 yards.
 West was cut by the Titans three games into the 1962 season following a knee injury.

 Post-football

 After the end of his football career West returned to Missouri and graduated with a master's degree in education.
 He moved to Minnesota and was a principal for Minneapolis Public Schools for 23 years.
-West died on November 20, 2003 in Burnsville, Minnesota.
-Norris Stevenson outlived him and died in 2013.
+West died on November 20, 2003, in Burnsville, Minnesota.